Berkhamsted: Geography

-Berkhamsted is situated within the Chiltern Hills, part of a system of chalk downlands throughout eastern and southern England, believed to have formed between 84 and 100 million years ago in the Cretaceous Period when the area was a chalk-depositing marine environment.
-The town is located in a narrow northwest to southeast valley falling from 180 m above sea level to 105 m.
-The valley is at the southernmost limit of the Pleistocene glaciation ice erosion throughout the Chiltern scarp, giving it a smooth rounded appearance, with alluvial soils in the valley bottom and chalk, clay and flint on the valley sides.
-In the early Mesolithic period (Middle Stone Age, mid to late 8th millennium BCE), the local upland was mostly pine woodland and the low area of central Berkhamsted probably a grass-sedge fen.
-In the 6th Millennium BCE the dense deciduous forest became well established.
-By the Mid to late 3rd millennium BCE during the Neolithic period (the New Stone Age) human activity can be seen in wood clearances; the woodland being then dominated by lime trees, with alder trees growing on the flood plain.
-The River Bulbourne, a chalk stream, runs through the valley for 7 miles in a southeast direction, starting at Dudswell and the adjoining village of Northchurch and running through Berkhamsted, Bourne End and Boxmoor, where it merges with the River Gade at Two Waters in Apsley, near Hemel Hempstead.
+Berkhamsted is situated within the Chiltern Hills, part of a system of chalk downlands throughout eastern and southern England, believed to have formed between 84 and 100 million years ago in the Cretaceous Period, when the area was a chalk-depositing marine environment.
+The town is located in a narrow north-west to south-east valley, falling from 180 m above sea level to 105 m.
+The valley is at the southernmost limit of the Pleistocene glaciation ice erosion throughout the Chiltern scarp, giving it a smooth rounded appearance, with alluvial soils in the valley bottom and chalk, clay and flint on the sides.

+In the early Mesolithic period (Middle Stone Age, mid-to-late eighth millennium BC), the local upland was mostly pine woodland and the low area of central Berkhamsted probably a grass-sedge fen.
+In the sixth millennium BC, the dense deciduous forest became well established.
+By the mid-to-late third millennium BC, during the Neolithic period (the New Stone Age), human activity can be seen in wood clearances; the woodland being then dominated by lime trees, with alder trees growing on the flood plain.
+The River Bulbourne, a chalk stream, runs through the valley for 7 miles in a south-east direction, starting at Dudswell and the adjoining village of Northchurch and running through Berkhamsted, Bourne End and Boxmoor, where it merges with the River Gade at Two Waters in Apsley, near Hemel Hempstead.
 It was fast-moving and full, and prone to frequent localised flooding.
 The river created a marsh environment in the centre of the valley.
 The river powered the watermills (recorded in 1086) and fed the three moats of the large Norman castle, that stands close to the centre of the town.

-2014 Map of Berkhamsted and Northchurch.
+A 2014 map of Berkhamsted and Northchurch.